Table of Contents:

 This charity is an international humanitarian organisation specialising in tackling hunger in the world’s poorest countries.

-Anyone who has been through suffering is more likely to be able to help others who are suffering.
+Anyone who has been through suffering is more likely to be generous when helping others who are suffering.

 Q. Why is that?